santhosh76708/SUPERMARKET-BILL/README.md

 # SUPERMARKET-BILL
-This is a super market final item Bill project -->Final output of the Bill
+This is a super market final items Bill project -->Final output of the Bill